Mindera/gradle-versioncode-plugin/README.md

 $ ./gradlew incrementVersionCode
 ```

-If you want to set the appId as a parameter:
+If you want to send the appId as a parameter, replacing the one defined in **appVersionCode**, use as:

 ```sh
 $ ./gradlew incrementVersionCode -PappId=com.mindera.gradle